 - For example, let’s say you entered “160” into the weight field.
 Then you opened up the %RM calculator and calculated 175 as the final weight and selected “Append Weight”.
 The weight field would have “160,175” in the weight field.

 - Note: you can use comma separated lists to assign different weights for different sets.
 For example if you have an exercise with 3 sets and a comma separated list in the weights section of “150,160,170” then the first set would use 150 as the assigned weight, the second set would use 160 as the assigned weight, and the third set would use 170 as the assigned weight.

 - Replace weight: Replace weight is pretty straight forward.
 Selecting “Replace Weight” will replace whatever was in the weight entry with the new calculation from the %RM calculator.

-If you hadn’t noticed while using the %RM calculator, there is an option called “Add New Metric”.
+If you hadn’t noticed while using the %RM calculator for the first time (Like we have in this article), there is an option called “Add New Metric”.

 To create a new metric from the %RM calculator, simply click on “Add New Metric” and input the details of the new metric.

 Additionally, you have the option to input an initial value for the one rep max.
 You don’t have to, but if you leave it blank, you will not be able to use to calculate a value with the %RM calculator because there must be a value to use.

 Have any questions and/or feedback?